tomsquest/docker-radicale/README.md

 The image is extendable, as per Docker image architecture.
 You need to create your own `Dockerfile`.

-For example, here is how to add `radicale-imap` and `RadicaleInfCloud` to the image.
+For example, here is how to add [radicale-imap](https://gitlab.com/comzeradd/radicale-imap) (authenticate by email) and [RadicaleInfCloud](https://www.inf-it.com/open-source/clients/infcloud/) (an alternative UI) to the image.

 First, create a `Dockerfile.extended` (pick the name you want) with this content: